Thenafi/monoty/README.md

-# Pikachu Everywhere
+# Monoty
-This is the code for the extension in [this tutorial](https://blog.shahednasser.com/chrome-extension-tutorial-replace-images-in-any-website-with-pikachu/).
+It is the code for the extension to reload automatically and send notifications if there is a new message.
+This chrome extension is disigned explicitly for https://guesty.com.
+It checks for the number beside the "Inbox" text in the header area.
+If found any changes, it triggers the notification.

 # Install the extension
 1. Clone or download this repository.